doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 ## How do I win now?

 From above, we already established that the 15 `s`'s blobs get XOR'ed together and if the result is `0x42424242696969693737373713131313ULL` then it's a win, great.
 We also know that the input serial is diffused in those 15 blobs.
-In each blobs, there are all the bytes of the serial input.
+In each blob, there are all the bytes of the serial input.
 They are just mixed in differently depending on which blob it is.
-What this means is that when we give the good serial to the program, we can fully control only one of those blob.
+What this means is that when we give the good serial to the program, we can fully control only one of those blobs.
 And as they are XOR'ed together it's unclear at first sight how we can get the resulting XOR equal to the magic value, strange.

 After being stuck a bit on this (and still being mad at myself for it D:), my friend [mongo](https://twitter.com/mongobug) asked me if I **really** took a look at what the 15 blobs look like.
 Ugh, I guess I kinda did?
 At this point I fired up my debugger and saw the below fifteen blobs (for the following serial `00112233445566778899AABBCCDDEEFF`):